callat-qcd/espressodb/docs/_sources/example/project-viewcase/public-views.md.txt

 The only view which is specifically implemented for the project is [the Hamiltonian status page](#the-hamiltonian-status-page).

 All of the pages are completely customizable.
-We explain [how to update pages](../../advanced/index) in the developers section for that.

 On the bottom of the page, the current version of EspressoDB and the repo is displayed.